skim477/project-1-group9-nbb/README.md

 ## 5. Contributing
     - Guidelines: Explain how others can contribute to your project, including information on submitting bug reports, feature requests, or code contributions.
-        - users can report bugs, feature requests, or code contribution through github
+        - users can report bugs, feature requests, or code contribution through github or email to us

     - Code Style: If applicable, provide guidelines or references to your code style.
         - https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/
         - bootswatch